hs102/Perfume-Blog/PROJECT_PROGRESS.md

 # Perfume Blog - Project Progress Tracker

-Hey!
-This document tracks where we're at with the project requirements.
-I'll be updating this as I go.
+This document tracks the current state of the project based on the ERD diagram and RESTful routes documentation.

 ---